 What is the "Use The Food Challenge"?

-Use The Food Challenge is a 6-week e-course that is designed to help households and individuals with re-examining our habits around food to prevent food from being wasted.
-All Frisco residents interested in participating are welcome to register for the Challenge, first course is starting September 26, 2022 and will be accepting 75 households to participate.
-Participants will be recording their wasted food over the course, and receiving reports on their progress along with a guidebook and lesson plans to help reduce food waste.
+Use The Food Challenge is a 6-week e-course that you can learn at your own pace.
+This course is designed to help households and individuals with re-examining our habits around food to prevent food from being wasted.
+All Frisco residents interested in participating are welcome to register for the Challenge.

 Each week there is a short lesson around our various food habits to be completed on your time.
 Week 1: Introduction Week 2: Organizing Week 3: Planning Week 4: Storing Week 5: Eating Week 6: Composting